Thursday, July 3, 2025

 Honorable Mentions (Combined)

 Hopefully you guys enjoyed our lists and if you agree or disagree with us, let us know in the comment section below.
-Despite how we feel about this genre overall, we do quite like the films and scenes we discussed.
-But perhaps you love this genre more than us and have a bigger variety of scenes.
+This list is going to be quite different for you depending on how you define sense of scale and what you’re looking for.
 That being said, what would be your Top 3?
 Leave a comment in the comment section or email us at [email protected].

 For the entire podcast, click here or listen below.